 It sounds like you've subscribed to one of our subscription plans.
-This is a service that renews on a regular basis, so payments come out automatically at each billing cycle.
+As a subscription service, your account will renew based on your selected cycle.

 Why am I getting a recurring charge?

 If you're receiving a recurring charge, it means you signed up for one of our subscription plans.
-All plans renew automatically, so we give you a heads up about this upon checking out for your subscription or trial.
+All plans renew automatically, so we give you a heads up about this prior to starting your plan.
+You can manage your renewal at any time from your settings page.

 What plan am I currently on?